 Size of display and screen resolution

-Most kayakers would tend to go with fish finders having larger displays.
+Most kayakers tend to go with fish finders having larger displays.
 However, this might not work out on those smaller kayaks.
 For instance, if your kayak is spacious enough, a 5 to 6-inch screen would be acceptable.
-Otherwise, it would be wise to choose fish finders with screen sizes ranging from 3 to 4 inches.
+Otherwise, it would be wise to choose one with screen sizes ranging from 3 to 4 inches.

 When it comes to resolution, it should be good enough to bring you quality results.
 The higher the resolution, the clearer the images and the better the coverage.
 Make sure the resolution stays above 640 x 640 for better results.

 A kayak, of course, would be limited in space, and accordingly, you need to choose the right kit that would help you set up the fish finder with ease.
 A good option to mount the fish finder will be the gear tracks.
 Some models come equipped with pre-drilled holes that make the installation process hassle-free.